ArmaVoss/CS506-Final-Project/README.md

       - Neural Networks (optional).

   ###  Data Visualization:
+      - Preliminary Visualization of the Data
         - Plot the data using T-SNE to visualize in a lower dimension
-      - Tableau
+      - Clustering
+        -Plot a heatmap of most common features that appear in each cluster

 ## Test Plan:
 We plan to split the data into training and testing sets (80/20).
 In terms of evaluation metrics, we intend to use Mean Absolute Error (MAE), Mean Squared Error (MSE), R-squared (R²).